jonnonz1/nz-statute-book/acts/public/1998/ngai-tahu-claims-settlement-act-1998.md

 ### 410 Application of Conservation Act 1987 to access granted by the Crown
 Sections 17S to 17W, 17Y(1)﻿(a), 17Y(2), and 17Z(3) of the Conservation Act 1987 do not apply to any easement granted by the Crown pursuant to clause 14.19.2 of the deed of settlement.

-### 411 Application of Property Law Act 1952 to access granted by the Crown
+### 411 Application of Property Law Act 2007 to access granted by the Crown
-Section 129B of the Property Law Act 1952 does not apply to the provision of any legal access by the Crown pursuant to clause 14.19.3 of the deed of settlement.
+Subpart 3 of Part 6 of the Property Law Act 2007 does not apply to the provision of any legal access by the Crown pursuant to clause 14.19.3 of the deed of settlement.

 **Claim 56 (Maranuku)**